Dartvauder/NeuroSandboxWebUI/README.md

 * LLM models can be taken from [HuggingFace](https://huggingface.co/models)
 * Stable Diffusion models can be taken from [CivitAI](https://civitai.com/models)
+* AudioCraft models are downloads automatically when you select a model and press the submit button
 * You can take voices anywhere.
 Record yours or take a recording from the Internet.
 The main thing is that it is pre-processed!
 * It’s the same with avatars as with voices.
 You can download them on the Internet, generate them using neural networks, or take a photo of yourself.
 The main thing is to comply with the required file format
 * #### `TTS` and `STT` models are downloaded automatically in *inputs* folder.
 The base `diffusers` model of `Stable Diffusion` is also downloaded there